jfodera/Weather-Music/lab5/README.md

    try and catch makes debugging a lot easier session start resumes session session is reset when tab is closed or cache reset
+   Swiftmailer:
+      must install on Webserver

+questions:
+   how are .env's not acsessible from the browser